 I rarely recommend white windows or white trim for a house unless it is all white or the body is a very pale color.
 White trim on a colored body looks like a vinyl-sided split-level home.
 White trim is what you see on just about every house and it looks cheap these days since it is associated with vinyl sided homes.

 If Your House Has White Replacement Windows

 If your replacement window has those tacky fake grills that are supposed to fool the simple minded into thinking the grills are muntins , and they are installed in between the glass, there is nothing you can do.
-You are stuck with these ugly white replacement windows until it’s time to replace them.
+You are stuck with these ugly white replacement windows until it’s time to replace them in about 15 years.
 Don’t even think of painting the window and leaving the grill white.

 Since you are now stuck with a white window sash, the color of the trim on your house must be white to match.
 The trim on a house is everything that is not siding.
 The trim is the window casing/frame, the soffit, the porch railing, etc. This all must be white otherwise the white replacement window will jump out and just shout “cheap plastic”.

 As I said before, I try to discourage the use of white trim and white windows on a historic house.
 White windows and trim may be my last choice but it works and will look good.
 Just not as good as it should look.
 Substituting a white trim for a cream colored trim with a white replacement window will NOT look any better than a darker trim.
 It will still look very bad.
 You will still see the unfortunate difference as in the example below.

 So if you have white replacement windows that you cannot paint you must paint all your trim white to match for the best appearance.
 Do not do what you see in the above photo.